 Unless the tax is flat, the schedules are typically cumulative in structure, such that the rate in a bracket that corresponds to a wealth transfer value only applies to the proportion of the transfer that is greater than the highest amount in the previous bracket.
 That is, if the transfer amount excesses the previous tax bracket by one currency unit, the higher tax rate (of the following bracket) only applies to one currency unit.

 We adjust the schedules to make them more comparable across countries.
 In particular, we modify the statutory schedule of each country to include the exemption as a first tax bracket with a zero marginal rate.
 Furthermore, we convert the bounds of the brackets to the most recent local currency units (“curren”), and merge the brackets with the same marginal rate to obtain the effective number of brackets.
+It is important to note that if the country levies a tax but applies a full exemption for direct heirs, we then follow the “economic effectiveness” and adjust the status and corresponding tax schedule to be equivalent to a no-tax scenario.

 In the case the exemption is a reduction of the tax base, the adjustment consists in a shift of the tax brackets equivalent to the amount of the exemption.
 Differently, when the exemption is a tax credit or a deduction, the adjustment consists in cutting the tax schedules below the exemption threshold.